varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

         .attribute = "value";
     }

-The only mandatory attribute is ``.host``.
+One of the attributes ``.host`` or ``.path`` is mandatory (but not both).
 The attributes will inherit their defaults from the global parameters.
 The following attributes are available:

-  ``.host`` *(mandatory)*
+  ``.host``
     The host to be used.
 IP address or a hostname that resolves to a single IP address.
+This attribute is mandatory, unless ``.path`` is declared.

+  ``.path``
+    The absolute path of a Unix domain socket at which a backend is listening.
+The file at that path must exist and must be accessible to Varnish at VCL load time, and it must be a socket.
+One of ``.path`` or ``.host`` must be declared (but not both).

   ``.port``
     The port on the backend that Varnish should connect to.
+Ignored if a Unix domain socket is declared in ``.path``.

   ``.host_header``
     A host header to add to probes and regular backend requests if they have no